 Croke Park.
 It’s not just a stadium.
 As Tim Carey, author of Croke Park: A History says, ‘More than perhaps any other sporting venue, Croke Park represents something that is beyond sport’.
 The place has always had another agenda – one that’s intimately connected with the birth and evolution of a nation.
 ‘It is freighted with historical significance’, says Carey, ‘from the naming of the stands after various figures associated with the GAA to the momentous historical event of Bloody Sunday.
 Perhaps no other stadium in the world occupies such a central place in a nation’s psyche’.
 And perhap

-Dundrum, home of the Ugg boot cult.
+A closer look at Dublin’s neighbourhoods Dundrum, home of the Ugg boot cult.
 When Dundrum Town Centre opened, Saturdays consisted of girls in Ugg boots shopping in groups of tens or twenties.
 Thankfully they seem to have outgrown this phase – and possibly their boots too.
 It certainly doesn’t feel like eleven years ago that Dundrum Town Centre opened.
 But then again I barely remember it before the shopping centre.
 Living across from the centre, as I did until recently, had its benefits.
 Sitting out at the fountains on a sunny day with a frozen yogurt from Mooch and music playing from the speakers feels like being in a theme park on holiday.
-Many times I’ve made a ‘quick dash’ to Tesco for milk and ended up
+Many times I’ve made

 Montpelier Hill, better known as The Hell Fire Club to Dubliners, is a lovely place for a weekend walk.
 It has a variety of short forest trails and provides wonderful views of the city from the south-west.
 On the weekends you can find it busy with urbanites escaping the city and dogs running free.
 At the top sits a large hunting lodge where, if the stories are to be believed, some very strange things have happened.
 Originally there was a passage grave with a cairn at the top of the hill.
 Speaker Conolly, one of the wealthiest men in Ireland, built the hunting lodge on its site.
 Conolly is said to have destroyed the cairn while building the lodge, using a standing stone as the lintel of the fireplace.